Christian Thought

 Most of the controversy in years past regarding what this means has centered on the phrase, “This is my body.”
 Does the bread really become the literal body of Jesus and the wine his blood?
 If so, at what point?
 When it’s broken or poured or at some other time?

-At Edgewood Church, we just assume that Jesus was using symbolic language and inviting – urging – his followers to do the same thing that God did hundreds of times throughout scripture – “remember me,” “remember me,” “don’t forget me.”
+At our church, we just assume that Jesus was using symbolic language and inviting – urging – his followers to do the same thing that God did hundreds of times throughout scripture – “remember me,” “remember me,” “don’t forget me.”
 It seems to be a cry from the very heart of God.

-So at Edgewood Church, before we take Communion, we say that it is a reminder of at least three things:
+So at our church, before we take Communion, we say that it is a reminder of at least three things:

 As a reminder of Jesus’ wrongful crucifixion it is a symbol of our solidarity with the oppressed, the mistreated, and those who suffer under the weight of injustice.